Alan-Bushell/razor-sharp/README.md

 ## Acknowledgements

 ### Dick Vlandeeren
 > My mentor who provided me with constructive feedback and guidance throughout.

+### The CI tutor support team
+> The Tutor support team in the Code Institute were always on hand to answer any queries or questions if things got too clouded.
+> I found myself needing to speak with them less and less over the course and have contacted them over 50% less than project 4 alone.
+> Regardless I do appreciate their guidance and support.